avwhite/untlambda/README.md

 Work in progress haskell implementation of various forms of lambda calculus.
-Currently untyped lambda calculus is done and simply typed lambda calculus (with booleans) is in progress.
+Currently untyped lambda calculus and simply typed lambda calculus (with booleans) is are done.
+Simply typed lambda calculus with booleans, integers and general recursion is in progress.